ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Related Work

-Building on the foundation of extensive large language models like LLaMa~\cite{touvron2023llama}, which exhibit remarkable language reasoning across various tasks, MLLMs have significantly broadened the scope of language processing by incorporating the ability to understand visual stimuli~\cite{lin2023sphinx,gao2024sphinx}.
-A notable innovation in this field is SPHINX~\cite{lin2023sphinx}, which achieves superior performance in multimodal tasks by aligning ensembled visual features with language embeddings through projection layers.
-Despite these strides, applying MLLMs to areas like robotic manipulation is still in its infancy.
+Building on the foundation of extensive LLMs like LLaMa~\cite{touvron2023llama}, which exhibit remarkable language reasoning capabilities across various tasks, MLLMs have significantly expanded the scope of language processing by incorporating the ability to understand visual stimuli~\cite{lin2023sphinx,gao2024sphinx}.
+A notable innovation in this field is SPHINX~\cite{lin2023sphinx}, which excels in multi-modal tasks by aligning ensembled visual features with language embeddings through projection layers.
+Despite these advances, the application of MLLMs to robotic manipulation remains in its early stages.
 Some recent initiatives such as~\cite{li2023manipllm, li2023vision, qian2024affordancellm} have attempted to integrate robotic-domain knowledge into MLLMs.
 However, these efforts often overlook critical physical information~\cite{li2023manipllm} or do not fully embody a robotic-centric approach~\cite{qian2024affordancellm}.
 In contrast, our proposed \texttt{ManipVQA} integrates essential physical knowledge and affordance reasoning capabilities from a robotic perspective into MLLMs.
 We present this information in a direct, human-readable, purely linguistic format, enhancing the utility of MLLMs for practical robotic applications.

-\subsection{Language-Driven Robotics Manipulation}
+\subsection{\textbf{Language-Driven Robotics Manipulation}}